ronnzw/ExpressTill/README.md

 ## Deployment

 The following details how to deploy this application.
 The deployment guide is not yet available as this project is still in development.
-We are going to add more details
+We are going to add more details.

+Progress Update

+We have found the scanner application we want to use it in the web platform.
+It popping a seperate window which we don't want. i will continue to look at this.